AriFordsham/GHCWiki/darcs-to-git.md

 git checkout -b "some-descriptive-name" ghc-darcs-git-switchover
 ```

+**SLPJ: the clone command should mention the actual URL, not assuming you have a current copy**.
 This gets a Git copy of the repo, precisely at the point of switchover (that's what the `ghc-darcs-git-switchover` tag does).
 At this moment all the source files in `migrate` and `baseline-git` should be bit-for-bit identical.
 Check this.

 **Step 3**: make `migrate/` into a Git repo too!
 All we need do is to copy over Git's meta-data.